Preparing students for future success

 Hometown: Des Moines, Iowa

-Why is environmental or public interest work important to you?
-I strongly believe in advocacy and community-centered work.
+I will be working with the Driftless Water Defenders towards advocacy in Iowa City, Iowa.
+Specifically, working towards reducing farm-related water pollution-caused threats to public health in Iowa.
+This will include legislative drafting, legal research, and grassroots advocacy.
+This funding has provided me with the choice to do environmental work and advocacy - alleviating the financial pressure of immediately jumping into the corporate sphere.
+I hope to continue giving back - through pro-bono or other work - my entire career.
 As an Iowan, I understand the pollution in our water systems and quality and am excited to contribute to solving that problem.
 As an American, I understand it is part of our democratic duty to speak up and hold those in power accountable.
 It can be easy to assume others will fix our problems but there is empowerment in being a part of the solution yourself.
+I hope to use my strong legal research and writing skills to take the beliefs and momentum of the Driftless Water Defenders into concrete legal action - through litigation or legislative action.

 Lucas Buckrop, Class of 2026

-Hometown: Taylor Ridge, IL
+Hometown: Taylor Ridge, Illinois

-How do you plan to use this position or experience to create change?
+I will be working at Ducks Unlimited.
+My work will consist of various types of projects, including researching issues related to real estate, conservation, contracts, fundraising, and taxes.
+Without this grant, I would not have been able to take an unpaid summer position.
+I chose to work for Ducks Unlimited because it aligned with both my personal and professional interests.
+My career goals involve doing work related to real estate and property law or serving as in-house counsel, so being exposed to property and business-related issues will help me gain experience that will benefit me in the long run.
+Personally, I am interested in land management and conservation, so being able to work for an organization who focuses on these aspects on environmental law was extremely intriguing.
 By working at Ducks Unlimited, I hope to help the organization increase the amount of land enrolled in conservation programs and protect people’s abilities to hunt waterfowl and other animals sustainably in the future.
 Wildlife relies on having habitat for survival, so if organizations, such as Ducks Unlimited, did not work to protect these resources, more land would be developed for human use and wildlife would suffer.
-Thoughtful wildlife management practices also need to be advocated for so that hunters can continue our traditional ways of life without depleting natural resources and wildlife to unsustainable levels.
 I plan to use my experience with these practices and issues at Ducks Unlimited to help me assist farmers and landowners enroll in land management programs in the future.

 James Feeney, Class of 2027

-Hometown: Bettendorf, IA
+Hometown: Bettendorf, Iowa

 Julia Hallauer, Class of 2027